cmusatyalab/gabriel/examples/README.md

 commands that assume the client, server, and engine(s) are all running on the same computer
 (unless otherwise stated).
-If you would like to run these examples with a client or engine running on a different computer then the server is running on, specify the `server_host` command-line flag when starting the client or engine.
+If you would like to run these examples with a client or engine running on a different computer than the server is running on, specify the `server_host` command-line flag when starting the client or engine.

 ## Round Trip